komalparab1017/Data-Science-Business-Analytics-Intern-at-The-Spark-foundation/README.md

-All the task performed during internship are stored in this repository.
+All the tasks performed during the internship are stored in this repository.

 Data for Task1 :  http://bit.ly/w-data